Tauranga

-Tauranga (/mi/, Māori language for "resting place," or "safe anchorage") is a coastal city in the Bay of Plenty Region and the fifth-most populous city of New Zealand, with an urban population of or roughly 3% of the national population.
+Tauranga (/mi/, Māori language for "resting place" or "anchorage") is a coastal city in the Bay of Plenty Region and the fifth-most populous city of New Zealand, with an urban population of or roughly 3% of the national population.
 It was settled by Māori late in the 13th century and colonised by Europeans in the early 19th century.
 It was constituted as a city in 1963.

 The city lies in the northwestern corner of the Bay of Plenty, on the southeastern edge of Tauranga Harbour.
 The city extends over an area of 141.91 km2, and encompasses the communities of Bethlehem, on the southwestern outskirts of the city; Greerton, on the southern outskirts of the city; Matua, west of the central city overlooking Tauranga Harbour; Maungatapu; Mount Maunganui, located north of the central city across the harbour facing the Bay of Plenty; Otūmoetai; Papamoa, Tauranga's largest suburb, located in the Bay of Plenty; Tauranga City; Tauranga South; and Welcome Bay.

 Tauranga is one of New Zealand's main centres for business, international trade, culture, fashion and horticultural science.
 The Port of Tauranga is New Zealand's largest port in terms of gross export tonnage and efficiency.
 Tauranga is one of New Zealand's fastest-growing cities, with an 11% increase in population between the 2006 census and the 2013 census, and 19% between the 2013 and 2018 census.
 Due to its rapid population growth, Tauranga has become New Zealand's fifth-largest city, overtaking Dunedin and the Napier-Hastings urban areas.

 History

 Settlement

 The earliest known settlers were Māori, who arrived in the 13th century at Tauranga in the Tākitimu and the Mātaatua waka.

 At 9 am on Friday, 23 June 1826, was the first European ship to enter Tauranga Harbour.
 The Revd Henry Williams conducted a Christian service at Otamataha Pā.
 In December 1826 and again in March 1827, the Herald travelled to Tauranga from the Bay of Islands to obtain supplies of potatoes, pigs and flax.
 In 1835 a Church Missionary Society mission station was established at Tauranga by William Wade.
 Rev. Alfred N. Brown arrived at the CMS mission station in 1838.
 John Morgan also visited the mission in 1838.